-On November 7th, Jon Liebling (Political Director) and Gavin Sathianathan (Trustee) of United Patients Alliance met with Chris (Chief Operations Officer) (Far right in photo) and Giles (Chief Product Marketing Strategist) at a coffee shop in central London - Nothing clandestine about it - just a coffee and a good chat about the world according to GW and how it differs from UPAs - we did find a couple of things we all agree on.
+On November 7th, Jon Liebling (Political Director) and Gavin Sathianathan (Trustee) of United Patients Alliance met with their Chief Operations Officer (COO) and Chief Product Marketing Strategist at a coffee shop in central London - Nothing clandestine about it - just a coffee and a good chat about the world according to GW and how it differs from UPAs - we did find a couple of things we all agree on.

 Then a few weeks ago, this article was published: